[#493] modify identity store to store one identity key per contact

 - to make our confidence in our tests slightly higher, we modify

-to run the same code that signal and signalc run when generating the fingerprint we send to signalboost and back to signalc on thetrust
+StringGen#genFingerprintto run the same code that signal and signalc run when generating the fingerprint we send to signalboost and back to signalc on thetrustpath

 [1] this was a workaround to not have to lookup all fingerprints for a given contact id, which is now unnecessary. moreover, it necessitated looking up an indexed field, which will become impossible in the case where the identity store is a redis-backed key-value store)